 The PHA may submit a proposal for project-based housing that is owned or controlled by the PHA.
-If the proposal for PHA-owned housing is selected, the PHA will use HUD or a HUD approved third party to review the PHA selection and to administer the PBV program.
-If using a third party entity, the PHA will obtain HUD approval of the third party prior to selecting the proposal for PHA-owned housing.
+If the proposal for PHA-owned housing is selected, the PHA will use HUD to review the PHA selection process.
+The PHA will obtain HUD approval of the third party prior to selecting the proposal for PHA-owned housing.